Affiliate links on Android Authority may earn us a commission. Learn more.

 This is my first time wearing one of HUAWEI’s GT devices, and I’ve gotta say: I like it.
 The HUAWEI Watch GT 2e is bulkier and heavier than I imagined, but it’s not unwieldy.
 However, I tended to notice it on my wrist more often than most other wearables because I’m not used to wearing a watch this big.
 It might be too big for people with smaller wrists.
 It dwarfed my wife’s average-sized wrist.

 The big design means there’s room for a big display.
 The GT 2e’s 1.39-inch AMOLED panel is big and offers plenty of contrast.
 I never had issues with outdoor visibility when out on a run.

-One of the headline features of Huawei’s smartwatches is battery life.
-Wear OS and Apple Watches top out at a couple days, while Garmins and Fitbits can last around a week.
-The Huawei Watch GT 2e can last a whopping two weeks on a single charge thanks to its 455mAh battery.
+One of the headline features of HUAWEI’s smartwatches is battery life.
+Wear OS and Apple Watches top out at a couple of days, while Garmins and Fitbits can last around a week.
+The HUAWEI Watch GT 2e can last a whopping two weeks on a single charge, thanks to its 455mAh battery.
 That about lines up with what my watch achieved during testing.

 There is an always-on display option that will decrease your battery life by a few days.
 Even with it turned on, along with the heart rate sensor and the occasional GPS workout, I still managed to get great battery life.

 Fitness and health tracking: Saving grace